madpah/serializable/docs/customising-structure.rst

 Excluding Property from Serialization
 ----------------------------------------------------

-Properties can be ignored during deserialization by including them in the :obj:`serializable.serializable_class()` annotation as per the following example.
+Properties can be ignored during deserialization by including them in the :func:`serializable.serializable_class()` annotation as per the following example.

 A typical use case for this might be where a JSON schema is referenced, but this is not part of the constructor for the